Department of Plant and Microbial Biology

 2000s

-The Department of Botany is renamed the Department of Plant Biology.
+The Department of Botany was renamed the Department of Plant Biology.

 2010s

 The Department of Plant Biology became the Department of Plant and Microbial Biology.
-More historical information exists on the department's website.
+More historical information was hosted on the department's website.